-And, let me add that these underlying principles are applicable to all students, not just students with autism or severe disabilities.
-The same principles are applicable to students who are gifted students, who have mental health issues, students who have severe cognitive delays, and students who supposedly appear typical.
+Let me add that these underlying principles are research based.
+They are applicable to all students, not just students with autism or severe disabilities.
+These same principles are applicable to students who are gifted, students who have mental health issues, students who have severe cognitive delays, and students who supposedly appear typical.
 Everything we’re going to talk about will apply to all of your students regardless of what kind of classroom you work in, so let’s get started.

 Number one: Appropriate behavior must be taught.
 Just expecting appropriate behavior when a student shows up in your class is not an effective strategy.
 Now for typical students, when they come to school, they probably have a frame of reference that allows you to expect some level of appropriate behavior, but they don’t necessarily know what’s appropriate for this setting.
 All of us need some level of expectations set and explained for us.
 We need to make sure that we’re teaching appropriate behavior and teaching the behaviors that match our expectations.
 Just telling some students what they are is not going to be sufficient.
 We need to think about behavior the same way that we think about academic skills.
 Expecting a student to act appropriately without instruction is really no different than expecting him to do calculus when he hasn’t been taught how to do it.

 Many of our students in special education, regardless of their identified disability, have a lot of challenges in communication and socialization skills.
 They often have difficulty with problem solving and reading other people’s social expectations.
 When we simply expect them to behave, we’re setting them—and therefore ourselves—up for failure.
 Our classroom management and our behavior management systems always need to be set up to make clear and teach those expectations that we want to see and reinforce the behaviors that we want to see more of.
 We have a good deal of research that shows us that we can teach appropriate behavior and we can teach it to replace challenging behavior, which we’ll talk about later on in this series.